End-of-Life Law Certificate

 • Learn about post-death issues including organ donation and funeral, burial and estate law

-• Learn about the impact of end-of-life decisions and care, including advance care planning and end-of-life planning.
+• Learn about the impact of end-of-life decisions and care, including advance care planning, insurance and end-of-life planning.

 Who should attend